b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 Hmm, at first sight the data looks like a little mess.
 Most likely because of the large range of data on X- and Y-axis.
-Moreover, the fact that some animals like `Brachiosaurus` (`animals[26, :]`) got large body mass with relatively small brain weight doesn't help either.
+Moreover, the fact that some animals got large body mass with relatively small brain weight doesn't help either.
 Still, my impression is that in general (except for the first three points from the right) greater body weight is associated with a greater brain weight.
 However, it is quite hard to tell for sure as the points on the left are so close to each other on the scale of X-axis.
 So, let's put that to the test.

 ```jl
 s = """